davidanderson3/umls-2/README.md

 - `MRAUI.RRF`

 Oracle loader scripts are still provided, but the `.ctl` files have been removed. `populate_oracle_db.sh` will generate them automatically.
 Use `populate_mysql_db.sh` (or the Windows batch equivalent) to load the data into MySQL.

+The MySQL loader script now explicitly enables `LOCAL` file loading so it works with MySQL 8.0 and later.
+Oracle scripts default to the `AL32UTF8` character set for better compatibility with modern Oracle releases.
+You can override these defaults by setting `--local-infile=1` in your MySQL client or setting the `NLS_LANG` and `ORA_CHARSET` environment variables before running the Oracle loader script.